Chart Color Schemes

 Albion has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 17 projects likely to impact the area.
-Notable projects include Vietnamese Museum Australia, Sunshine Superhub, Albion Station Upgrade, Sunshine Mental Health and Wellbeing Centre, and River Valley.
+Notable ones include Vietnamese Museum Australia, Sunshine Superhub, Albion Station Upgrade, Sunshine Mental Health and Wellbeing Centre, and River Valley.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.